camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for Database PostgreSQL 9.3
 * Support for Runtime Environemt Java 8 (if supported by your application server / container)

-__Product Change:__ Starting with Camunda BPM 7.2.0, Camunda BPM Cycle will no longer be bundled in the distribution of our platform.
-We are planning to provide Camunda BPM Cycle in an own distribution before the end of 2014.
-After the separation, Camunda BPM Cycle will only be provided and supported for the Apache Tomcat application server.
+__Product Change:__ With Camunda BPM 7.2.0, Camunda BPM Cycle is no longer bundled in the distribution of our platform.
+We provide Camunda BPM Cycle in an own distribution.
+Since the separation, Camunda BPM Cycle is only provided and supported for the Apache Tomcat application server.
+You can download Cycle [here](/enterprise/download/#camunda-cycle).

-# What does End of Maintenance Means?
+# What does End of Maintenance Mean?
 End of maintenance means that Camunda will not perform any maintenance or release any bug fixes and patch releases related to the mentioned version after the specified date.
 In case you are planning to migrate to a more recent version of Camunda BPM, check our [Update & Migration Guide](/manual/latest/update/).